samanthavivonia/portfolio/README.md

     ```bash
     cd portfolio
     ```
+1. Now run the `npm ci` command to set up your linters for HTML and CSS.
 1. Lastly, open your new `portfolio` directory in your code editor!

 With that done, we are now ready to begin the project!